 Note that it is still a work in progress.
 It currently only works in the new back office pages: the Product page and the Modules page.

 Where is the 1.7 Designer documentation?

-In the meantime, we advise you to dive into the code of the new default theme (currently named “Classic”).
+For a taste of real-life usage, we advise you to dive into the code of the new default theme (named “Classic”).

 What will be the impact of Symfony for modules contributors?

 Directly, the impact will be very limited, because Symfony will only be used for back-office-specific features for now – meaning that only the Core of PrestaShop will have access to it.

 There will be some impacts for modules which target the Product and Modules pages, but those impacts are not linked to Symfony.
 You can either use Smarty or Symfony’s Twig templating engine for modules that target the rewritten pages (hooks are executed in the legacy environment, then retrieved for Symfony to use), but the core code of the module should remain the same.